• Best of Web

 Likewise, as Britain embraced “democratic socialism” after the war, its Asian possession—Hong Kong—blossomed into the freest, most capitalist economy on the planet; in a few years, Britain degenerated into “the sick man of Europe,” eventually necessitating the Thatcher revolution, while Hong Kong enjoyed soaring standards of living even as its population exploded by a factor of ten.

 By the 1980s, New Zealand’s socialist welfare state had produced dispiriting stagnation.
-Then over a two-year period, Auckland cut the size of government from 60 percent of the economy to less than 40 percent, deregulated markets and slashed government spending.
+Then over a two-year period, Wellington cut the size of government from 60 percent of the economy to less than 40 percent, deregulated markets and slashed government spending.
 Now as one of the world’s freest economies, a free New Zealand solves problems instead of creating new socialist ones.

 As New York City’s Democratic nominee for mayor is promising government-owned grocery stores, huge tax and spending hikes, price and rent controls, and “free” this and “free” that, many people who once went down that path are concluding that the guy is a lunatic—with no real-world work experience and a worthless paper diploma from a left-wing college.
 And they’d be right.